Baseball-Oakland pitcher out of hospital after being hit by line drive | Sports-Games

 Baseball-Oakland pitcher out of hospital after being hit by line drive

+Oakland Athletics pitcher Chris Bassitt has been released from a Chicago hospital but will require surgery on a broken bone in his face after he was hit by a line drive during a game, the Major League Baseball club said on Wednesday.
+The ace right-hander, who was injured during a Tuesday game in Chicago, received two stitches for facial lacerations and was diagnosed with a "displaced tripod fracture" in his right cheek, the Athletics said in a statement.

-Oakland Athletics pitcher Chris Bassitt has been released from hospital but will require surgery on a broken bone in his face after a scary scene during a game where he was hit by a line drive, the Major League Baseball club said on Wednesday.
+Oakland Athletics pitcher Chris Bassitt has been released from a Chicago hospital but will require surgery on a broken bone in his face after he was hit by a line drive during a game, the Major League Baseball club said on Wednesday.

 Trainers from both teams rushed to the pitcher's mound, where Bassitt remained down for several minutes before being helped onto a cart and taken off the field while players looked on in silence.
 "Chris will be better than ever and back to doing what he loves soon, and thanks everyone for their prayers and support," Meister Sports Management, the agency that represents Bassitt, said in a statement.
 "Things like this remind us that in most ways we are of one heart and one mind."